Small Research Grants

 How to apply

-The closing dates for applications are midnight GMT on 01 January, 01 May and 01 September.
+The closing dates for applications are midnight GMT on 01 January 2021, 01 May 2021 and 01 October 2021.
 Late applications will not be considered.
-If you do not receive acknowledgement within 48 hours please contact firstname.lastname@example.org.
-Log in to the member area to access the application form and submit an application.
+If you do not receive acknowledgement within 48 hours please contact email@example.com

 Subject-related enquires should be addressed to the chair of the Research Grant sub-committee.